 No Waiver of Default.
-No delay or omission of the Trustee or of any Owner of the 2017C Bonds to exercise any right or power arising upon the occurrence of any Event of Default impairs any such right or power or will be construed to be a waiver of any such Event of Default or an acquiescence therein.
+No delay or omission of the Trustee, the Liquidity Facility Provider or any Owner of the 2018A Bonds to exercise any right or power arising upon the occurrence of any Event of Default impairs any such right or power or will be construed to be a waiver of any such Event of Default or an acquiescence therein.